lee-dohm/environment/README.md

 * [Homebrew][brew] works best if the path `/usr/local/bin` is on the `PATH` before `/usr/bin`.
 If running a shell other than fish, follow [these instructions][osx-path] to update the defaults when installing a new OS X machine.
 The fish environment includes a dynamic fix.
 * For more information on how the fish environment is configured: [fish Environment Notes][fishnotes]
-* The zsh configuration rooted in `Profile` should be considered deprecated at this point.
-It is remaining in the tree for now in case fish fails me for some reason.

 ### git-process